matthewtolman/matthewtolman.com/data/matthew-tolman/articles/separate-sql-from-code-with-files-initial-thoughts.md

 especially in early stages of development when SELECTs and JOINs are in flux as teams try to figure out what data is needed to accomplish the (changing) feature requests.

-Still, teams that already have a database migration system will find this system pretty straightforward to implement.

 Though one thing I did notice is that the system quickly broke down for a lot of teams who were annoyed with having to write a new DB migration to just change a query.
 Often, when the system broke what devs were doing was turning SQL into a key/value document